Address & Office Hours

 The mailing address for the Alaska Bar Association is PO Box 100279 Anchorage, AK 99510-0279.
 The physical address is 840 K Street, Suite 100, Anchorage, AK 99501.
 Office hours are 8:00 a.m. - 5:00 p.m., Monday - Friday.

 Bar members need to notify the Alaska Bar Association within 10 days of name, address, and telephone number changes.
-Change your address online at myalaskabar.org; or download the address change form and send it to the Bar office at email@example.com or by fax to 907-272-2932.
+Change your address online at www.alaskabar.org/members; or send an email to the Bar office at email@example.com or by fax to 907-272-2932.

 Bar Cards are given to all members upon payment of dues.
 Replacement cards are issued at no charge by contacting the Bar office.